Multi-Dimensional Cohomological Phenomena in the Lower Multiparametric Model: Cup Product for higher

-thus, adding a vertex costs at least $1-(2-\frac{2}{k+1})=\frac{2}{k+1}-1$.
-This means in turn that the amount of additional vertexes we can have is very restricted when $k\geq 2$. specifically, for $k=2$ we may have at most 4 additional vertexes, for $k=3$ only 3, and for $k\geq 4$ only 2. \end{proof}
+thus, adding a vertex costs at least $-1+(2-\frac{2}{k+1})=1-\frac{2}{k+1}$.
+This, in turn, means that the number of additional vertices (not present in the initial simplex) a component can have is very restricted when $k\geq 2$.
+Specifically, for $k=2$ it may have at most 4 additional vertices, for $k=3$ only 3, and for $k\geq 4$ only 2. \end{proof}

-\begin{proof}[Proof of \Cref{thmcup} for $k\geq 2$] We have bounded the possible amounts of vertexes in strongly connected $2k$-components in proposition \Cref{vertAmount}, and now only need to address the small amount of possible topologies that may be supported on so few vertexes.
-Dividing into cases by number of additional vertexes: \begin{enumerate} \item[\textbf{0,1}:] Here the only possible homotopy types are $*,S^{2k}$, both of which have cup length of 1.
+\begin{proof}[Proof of \Cref{thmcup} for $k\geq 2$] We have bounded the possible numbers of vertices in strongly connected $2k$-components in \Cref{vertAmount}, and now only need to address the small number of possible topologies that may be supported on so few vertices.
+Let $C$ be a $2k$-\di al strongly connected component.
+Dividing into cases by the number of vertices $C$ has over $2k+1$: \begin{enumerate} \item[\textbf{0,1}:] Here the only possible homotopy types are $*,S^{2k}$, both of which have a cup length of 1.